threeal/assertion-cmake/README.md

 creation using the `add_cmake_script_test` function.
 This function creates a new test that processes the given file in script mode.

-If this module is processed in script mode, it can optionally include other modules by passing their paths as additional arguments after `--`.

 ## Key Features

 - Supports condition, fatal error, and process execution assertions.